mbaldwinsmith/virtu-awake/TASKS.md

 ---

-# ✔ Rules for AI Agents
+# �o" Rules for AI Agents

 - Agents may claim tasks by updating:
   - `Owner: AI`